awdrescher/awdrescher.github.io/index.md

 I am a PhD candidate at the University of Texas at Austin in the Nuclear and Radiation Engineering Program.
 My dissertation research utilizes data science and machine learning prediction techniques to characterize special nuclear materials which are important for nuclear safeguards and nuclear nonproliferation.

+In my free time I like to mess around with the data science tools I've gathered to tackle new problems.

 <img src="https://github.com/awdrescher/awdrescher.github.io/blob/master/38011685_10215498402880927_7228843852281413632_o.jpg" width="200"/>